 Belmont Abbey College participates in the comprehensive articulation agreement with the North Carolina University Community College System.
 Belmont Abbey College will transfer a maximum of sixty-four (64) credit (semester) hours for students who graduate under the North Carolina Community College articulation agreement and receive an AA degree.
 Credit hours, not grade points, are transferred.

-Click here for the February 2014 Comprehensive Articulation Agreement (PDF)
+Click here for the newest Comprehensive Articulation Agreement (PDF)

 Belmont Abbey College is a member of the GreaterCharlotte Consortium, a cooperative venture that includes 7 colleges and universities in the greater Charlotte area.
 The free exchange of library facilities and transfer credits multiplies educational opportunities for all members, which include Belmont Abbey College, The University of North Carolina at Charlotte, Central Piedmont Community College, Winthrop University, Queens University of Charlotte, Johnson & Wales University—Charlotte, NC Campus, Pfeiffer University.
 Students wishing to apply should see the Registrar or visit their website.